Is Opendoor Worth It (And Does It Pay a Fair Price)?

 SHARE

-• Opendoor charges a 5% service fee, plus closing costs and variable repair costs.
+In addition, Opendoor charges a 5% service fee, plus variable repair and closing costs.

 Pros and cons of selling to Opendoor